pimsmath/k8s-syzygy-eks/kubespray.md

 $ ansible-playbook -i inventory/inventory.ini cluster.yml -b -v
 ```

-The deploy can run for quite a ong time (10-15 minutes) and will report status
+The deploy can run for quite a long time (10-15 minutes) and will report status
 for each of the tasks defined in the kubespray playbooks.
 When it is finished,
 log in to the master node and check the cluster status